erinvdoyle/instatrip/README.md

 <img src="assets/documentation/lighthousemobile.png">
 <img src="assets/documentation/lighthousedesk.png">

-<p>The site scores well with Lighthouse with scores of 100 for acessibility and SEO and a 96 for best practices </p>
+<p>The site scores well with Lighthouse with scores of 100 for accessibility and SEO and a 96 for best practices </p>

 </details>